Tiledesk/tiledesk/helm/README.md

 helm install my-tiledesk helm
 ```

 The command deploys Tiledesk on the Kubernetes cluster in the default configuration.
-The [Parameters](#parameters) section lists the parameters that can be configured during installation.

 ## Uninstalling the Chart